telerik/fiddler-everywhere-docs/get-started/quickstart-windows.md

 ---
 title: First Steps on Windows
-description: Basic requirements and installation procedure for Fiddler Everywhere
+description: "Install and configure Fiddler Everywhere on Windows and learn how to capture, inspect, and modify the HTTPS traffic, create API requests, mock server responses, and collaborate to analyze data more effectively."
 previous_url: /getting-started/installation, /installation/installation-procedure
 slug: installation
 position: 10